nothanley/YukesAnimation/README.md

 # YukesAnimation

-C++ reader and class for Yukes 3D Animation format.
+C++ library for Yukes 3D Animation format, usage primarily to interface with Blender Python.